mutterer/alert/README.md

 ![image|690x169](https://aws1.discourse-cdn.com/business4/uploads/imagej/original/3X/b/c/bc6bd448e0a3e57796806eca5a0d7a1ca7324792.png)

 * Choose object to apply alert to from status bar or active image.
-* Choose color to apply
+* Choose color to apply.
+Use named colors like Red, Green, Magenta... or hex colors in the form #9e8bff
 * Use a duration>0 for just flashing the color.
 500 will change the color for 500 ms.
 * Or use duration<=0 to change the color permanently.